samdomeier/Springboard-projects/Predicting_Heart_Disease_Rate/README.md

 | ABR_RFR	| AdaBoostRegressor with RandomForestRegressor	| 0.762149	| 49.474793	| 1.124591 |
 | XGBR	| XGBRegressor	| 0.761532	| 3.279330	| 0.118036 |
 | GBR	| GradientBoostingRegressor	| 0.753177	| 2.304990	| 0.084161 |

+The model that I decided to go with uses the `XGBRegressor`.
+It was the second most efficient model considered, and it had a score considerably close to the top two performing model scores.